dcogb/dcogb.github.io/documentation/database/config.md

 :  Connections can be named anything you want, but you should always have at least one connection called "default".

 DATABASE_TYPE
 :  One of the installed database drivers.
-Mountain Valley Church of God comes with "MySQL", "MySQLi", and "PDO" drivers.
+Donica Church of God comes with "MySQL", "MySQLi", and "PDO" drivers.
 Drivers must extend the Database class.
 This parameter is case sensitive.
 Note the mysql php extension used by the MySQL driver is deprecated as of PHP 5.5 and you should look to use an alternative driver.

 CONNECTION_ARRAY
 :  Specific driver options for connecting to your database.
 (Driver options are explained [below](#connection-settings).)